-One of the challenges one faces as an adolescent and young adult is achieving independence.
-We are accustomed to thinking that this signifies a change where parents become less important, while friendships become more important.
-Is this the truth in its entirety?
-In the Young in Norway study we asked who one would reach out to in a time of crisis, for instance when experiencing a personal problem or if one gets arrested.
+One of the challenges in adolescence and young adulthood is achieving independence.
+As a consequence, parents may become less important, while friendships with peers become more important.
+But can we be sure to find such changes across adolescence and young adulthood?
+In the Young in Norway Study we asked who one would reach out to in a time of crisis, for instance when experiencing a personal problem or when getting arrested by the police.

-The same tendency appears in the other questions posed, for instance getting advice in a tricky situation like when being arrested: parents remain important as do friends.
-Then perhaps independence does not make parents less important for most of us, but important in a different way?
+We see the same trend in other areas of support, for example getting advice in a tricky situation like when being arrested: parents remain important, as do friends.
+Perhaps independence does not make parents less important for most of us, but important in a different way?